lifemikey/objectstorage-swift/nas-backup-softlayer-object-storage-quantastor.md

 **Start Date**
  - By using a start date in the future, you can configure the backup policy now to come into effect later.

-**backup Concurrency**
+**Backup Concurrency**
- - backup Concurrency controls the number of simultaneous file copy threads that are used to back up the data.
+ - Backup Concurrency controls the number of simultaneous file copy threads that are used to back up the data.
 Five settings are available.
 You need to be careful if you run parallel backups through the NAS – {{site.data.keyword.objectstorageshort}} gateway.
 The NAS/Cloud gateway cache is only 500 MB and highly parallelized backups might fill up the cache faster than the data can be uploaded into {{site.data.keyword.objectstorageshort}}.

 **Purge Policy**
  - The purge policy controls handling of files in the backup.
 Four settings are available: